dmlc/experimental-mf/README.md

    * Matrix Factorization with Adaptive Regularizer.

 ## Data
-    Google's Protobuf as input.
-Use data/getdata.cc to convert from userwise raw data to protobuf:
+We support Google's Protobuf as input.
+Try data/getdata.cc to convert from userwise raw data to protobuf format:

     ./getdata -r [userwise_raw_data] -w [protobuf_binary] --method [protobuf] --size [int] A sample of userwise raw data looks like:
     0: